This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow a carob tree

 A carob tree needs a spot in full sun with free-draining soil.
 Carob trees can grow in a variety of soil types, including sandy or loamy soils, as long as they're not waterlogged.
-They require regular watering, especially during dry periods, to establish strong root systems.
+They are likely to require regular watering, especially during dry periods, to establish strong root systems.

 Once established, carob trees can tolerate drought conditions.
 Boost this by applying a layer of organic mulch around the base of the tree to retain moisture and suppress weeds.
 Fertilise the tree annually with a balanced organic fertiliser, to promote healthy growth.